Colombia Travel Guide

 - Everything you need to know for your trip to Colombia-

 Colombia, officially the Republic of Colombia, is a transcontinental country mainly located in South America and some territories in North America.
 The country is fastly becoming one of the main tourist spots of South America.
-The mixture of nature, beach, and friendly locals should convince you to put the country on your bucket list!
+The mixture of Colombia’s beach, nature, and friendly locals should convince you to put the country on your bucket list!

 Why Visiting Colombia?